fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 ### Understanding the Decision Tree

-For **training or fine-tuning**, check model memory first.
-If your model exceeds single GPU capacity (calculate in BF16: parameters × 2 bytes), you need model or parameter parallelism (FSDP, tensor parallelism, etc.).
-A 13B model needs 26GB for weights; with Adam optimizer, that's 72GB total—too close for comfort on an 80GB A100.
+When training or fine-tuning, start by checking whether your model fits in memory.
+Calculate model size in BF16 (parameters × 2 bytes).
+If it exceeds single GPU capacity, you'll need model or parameter parallelism like FSDP or tensor parallelism.
+A 13B model needs 26GB for weights alone.
+Add Adam optimizer states and you're looking at 72GB total, which is cutting it close on an 80GB A100.

-If the model fits but training takes too long (weeks or months on a single GPU), use data parallelism.
-Training a 7B model on 1T tokens takes about 2 weeks on 8 GPUs versus months on 1 GPU.
+If the model fits but training drags on for weeks or months, data parallelism can speed things up.
+Training a 7B model on 1T tokens takes about two weeks on 8 GPUs, compared to months on a single GPU.

-If both model size and training time are manageable, consider your fine-tuning approach.
-Parameter-efficient methods like LoRA and QLoRA can change the equation—QLoRA on a 70B model fits in a 48GB GPU by only training adapter weights, while full fine-tuning needs multiple GPUs.
-But if the base model doesn't fit, you still need model parallelism regardless.
+When both model size and training time are manageable, your fine-tuning approach matters.
+Parameter-efficient methods like LoRA and QLoRA change the equation.
+QLoRA on a 70B model fits in a 48GB GPU because it only trains adapter weights, while full fine-tuning of the same model needs multiple GPUs.
+But if the base model doesn't fit, you still need model parallelism regardless of which training method you choose.

-For large datasets where data loading becomes the bottleneck, distributed data loading helps.
-Multi-terabyte datasets benefit from data parallelism.
+Large datasets where data loading becomes the bottleneck benefit from distributed data loading.
+Multi-terabyte datasets are good candidates for data parallelism.

-For **inference or serving**, if the model exceeds single GPU memory, use model parallelism.
-A 70B model in BF16 needs 140GB for weights; with KV cache, that's 160-180GB—requiring 2+ A100 GPUs.
-If memory is fine but you need high throughput (thousands of requests per second), use multiple GPUs for distributed inference.
-For real-time services needing sub-second latency at high throughput, use tensor parallelism or multiple inference instances.
-If both memory and throughput are within single GPU limits, stick with one GPU, using optimized engines like vLLM or SGLang.
+For inference or serving, the logic is similar.
+If the model exceeds single GPU memory, use model parallelism.
+A 70B model in BF16 needs 140GB for weights.
+With KV cache, you're looking at 160-180GB, which requires at least 2 A100 GPUs.
+If memory is fine but you need high throughput—thousands of requests per second—use multiple GPUs for distributed inference.
+Real-time services that need sub-second latency at high throughput often require tensor parallelism or multiple inference instances.
+When both memory and throughput fit within single GPU limits, stick with one GPU and use optimized engines like vLLM or SGLang to maximize efficiency.

 ### Examples

-**Training:** A 7B model (14GB in BF16) fits on one A100 (80GB), so single GPU works.
+A 7B model (14GB in BF16) fits on one A100 (80GB), so single GPU works.
 A 70B model (140GB) needs distributed training with FSDP or model parallelism across multiple GPUs, though QLoRA can reduce memory requirements.

-**Inference:** A 13B model (26GB) serving 1000 requests/second needs distributed inference across 2+ GPUs to meet throughput.
+For inference, a 13B model (26GB) serving 1000 requests per second needs distributed inference across 2+ GPUs to meet throughput.
 A 1B model (2GB) fits comfortably on a single GPU with standard optimizations.

 ---